ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   Whenever you can implement a physical equation using the geometric product, you can use **algebra** on it.

--   This simplifies the calculations enormously, as you do no longer need to decompose vectors in their components $x, y, z$ and solve for each component separately, like it is usually done in classical textbooks.
+-   This simplifies the calculations enormously, as you no longer need to decompose vectors in their components $x, y, z$ and solve for each component separately, like it is usually done in classical textbooks.

 -   An example of the complexity of the standard approach is shown in the next slides, taken from the book by R. Paknys “Applied frequency-domain electromagnetics”.